briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

 project will offer new insights into the evolution of cooperation, both in the context of single populations and in host-symbiont interactions.

-## Criterion Two: Centrality of Project to BEACON’s Mission
+## Criterion Two: Centrality of Project to BEACON’s Mission (250 chars)

-## Criterion Three: Quality of Plan for Obtaining External Funding
+## Criterion Three: Quality of Plan for Obtaining External Funding (250 chars)

-We believe that the results gained from this project and the preliminary experiments that they inspire will enable us to be extremely competitive in finding external funding.
+The preliminary results will enable us to be competitive in finding external funding.
 Several recent publications have argued that insights into the selective feedbacks produced by niche construction are critical for understanding host-pathogen co-evolution.

-## Criterion Four: Degree of Multidisciplinarity of Project
+## Criterion Four: Degree of Multidisciplinarity of Project (250 chars)

-Due to its complexity, this project is currently focused on modeling and simulation.
-However, both members of our team are currently using microbes to explore how the environment affects evolution, and the results from this work will inform future experiments that incorporate selective feedbacks that arise through niche construction.
+This project is a collaboration of a computer scientist (Connelly) and a biologist (Turner).

-## Criterion Five: Impact on Education and Human Resource Development
+## Criterion Five: Impact on Education and Human Resource Development (250 chars)

-Through a Science Communication Fellowship, BC is currently developing hands-on activities at the Pacific Science Center that introduce evolution and the effects of environmental change.
-These activities will be led several times in the coming year with high school students and the general public.
+B. Connelly is currently developing hands-on activities at the Pacific Science Center that introduce evolution and the effects of environmental change to high school students and the general public.
+He will lead these several times in the coming year

-## Criterion Six: Knowledge Transfer to Industry
+## Criterion Six: Knowledge Transfer to Industry (250 chars)

-In medicine, "anti-infective" treatments have been proposed that disrupt microbial social behaviors as an alternative to antibiotics.
-Similarly, the cooperative formation (and inhibition) of biofilms is a persistent challenge in agriculture and wastewater treatment.
-An understanding of the forces that maintain cooperation is essential in these contexts.
-This is also true in engineering, where decentralized systems such as the networks that will connect our cars and other devices must be designed in ways that enforce "social" behaviors such as prudent bandwidth usage.
-Our understanding of the forces that maintain cooperation in nature will be invaluable for preventing a digital tragedy of the commons in these systems.
+Understanding the forces that maintain cooperation is essential in medicine for developing "anti-infective" treatments, in industry for wastewater treatment, and in engineering networks where resources are shared among cars and other devices.

-## Criterion Seven: Impact on Achieving the Diversity Goals of BEACON
+## Criterion Seven: Impact on Achieving the Diversity Goals of BEACON (250 chars)

-## Criterion Eight: Multi-Institutionality
+## Criterion Eight: Multi-Institutionality (250 chars)

 This project is a collaboration between individuals from the University of Washington and Michigan State University.

-## Criterion Nine: Budget Appropriateness
+## Criterion Nine: Budget Appropriateness (1600 chars)

+All funds will be allocated to salary for B. Connelly, who will lead model development, run simulations, analyze data, and lead preparation for all manuscripts that result.

 ## Criterion Ten: Overall Quality